GGEMS/ggems/docs/Sphinx/v1.0/source/building_and_installing.rst

 ..
 IMPORTANT::

   Order during installation of NVIDIA and Intel driver could be important.
 To check that, go to your environment variables in PATH variable and check which OpenCL library is call first.
-NVIDIA OpenCL library has to be call first.
+NVIDIA OpenCL library should be called first.

-Final step, launch the compilation and installation using nmake or ninja.
+Final step, compilation and installation using nmake or ninja.

 .. code-block:: console